joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Introduction

-`jsx-sfc`(JSX Separate Function Components) is a tiny tool(at present ~1kb, can continue to optimize) for create React function components with **separation of concerns** and not be confined to single file components.
+`jsx-sfc`(JSX Separate Function Components) is a tiny JSX/TSX toolkit(<1kb minimum) for create React function components with **separation of concerns**.
 It can be seen as a JSX/TSX syntax or type tool, very simple to use🧙🏼‍♂️.

 <!-- > Currently version is v1.0.0-alpha.x, the v1 version and full documentation will be completed soon. -->